b1042507/eRegister/README.md

 application using the MVC framework.
 The functionality of the application is that of an eRegister system allowing the user to record/edit/add information in relation to class attendance.

+The eRegister still has some work in progress in terms of tracking and listing attendance stats for students, although everything else is fully functional.

 This guide to building and using the project follows a few assumptions that you have: